Emergency Preparedness Events

 Drop, Cover and Hold On! drill for about 5 minutes.
 The Great ShakeOut week will provide much more information on surviving "the Big One."
 Remember, in a real earthquake, evacuate ONLY if you feel it is unsafe to stay inside, but GENERALLY, it is safer to remain indoors, than to go outside.

 Every semester there will be an announcement or campus activity about the proper response to situations where you must either shelter in place, or run from danger.
 Campus activities may include information on preventing violence, and becoming more aware of your surroundings and to report anything suspicious: "See something, Say something."

-How we practice: Earthquake Preparedness on August 10, 2012
+How we practice: Earthquake Preparedness Exercise

 In a major earthquake scenario, we tested the ability of our campus CERT and Medical teams to respond, along with the response of University Police and the activation of our EOC.
 See more photos here.